Bangkok for Digital Nomads

 You're only about a five-minute walk from a big Big C, so getting groceries is incredibly convenient.

 My feelings about Mitt Haus are that once I adjusted to not having a kettle and a fridge in the room, I really enjoyed staying here.
 I love the area, I love how confortable the room is, and I love how much daylight gets in.
 That being said, not having a kettle and a fridge is a deal-breaker for me.
 I wouldn't have booked here in the first place if I'd realised it, and I probably won't stay here again because of it.
-Which makes me very sad, because as you can tell by the number of places I've stayed in Bangkok, I've struggled to find somewhere in Bangkok that I actually like to be, and this place is a kettle and a fridge away from being perfect for me.
+Which makes me very sad, because given the number of places I've stayed in Bangkok, I've struggled to find somewhere that I actually like to be, and this place is a kettle and a fridge away from being perfect.

 I need my tea though.
-It's too important to me that I can make a cup of green tea in my underwear the second I wake-up each morning, and Mitt Haus doesn't afford me that opportunity, so onto the next one.
+It's too important to me that I can make a cup of green tea in my underwear the second I wake-up each morning, and Mitt Haus doesn't afford me that opportunity.

 My favourite thing about Mitt Haus is how much natural light gets into the room.
 At both ends there are floor-to-ceiling windows.
 Waking-up in this bed each morning was a joy.